lawrenceyoon/WeLoveMovies-Capstone-Project/README.md

 A project that tests my knowledge of backend APIs.

-- Install aand use common middleware packages
+- Install and use common middleware packages
 - Receive requests through routes
 - Run tests strictly from command line
 - Access relevant info through route and query parameters